tydingsl/professional-experience/README.md

 > 2. Improving our products and services
 > 3. Improving our world through the development and operation of computer systems

-As a member of the organization, your fundamental responsibility is to *create value*, as defined just above.
+**As a member of the organization, your fundamental responsibility is to *create value*, as defined just above.**

-To do that, you need to understand how we work.
+To do that, you need to understa	nd how we work.
 Your initial training, or "onboarding", covers the technical, organizational, and procedural knowledge you will need to get started.
 Your onboarding activities are defined in the `1.trainee` folder of this repo.

 When your onboarding activities are complete, you will be promoted from trainee to Information Systems Specialist-- a full-fledged member of the technical staff.
 The `2.specialist` folder in this repo provides guidance on the specific responsibilities of this role, and how to go about meeting them.